kenneropia/github-pages-with-jekyll/_posts/2021-08-15-my-reasons-for-joining-hng-internship.md

 ## 3. Working with other developers and creating projects together:
 Just like what i said in the previous paragraph, working on project is one of the many ways to improve as a developer, you know what is more better, working on projects with people, since I'm not in contact with many developers, this was proving difficult, until I learnt about HNG, with the HNG internship, I'm hoping to be able to work on projects, improve my skills and learn more about interacting with other developers.

+ ## My chosen stack: Just like I said in the beginning, I am a front-end developer with experience in react, nextjs and react-query.

 **Thanks for persisting till the end:)..**